atrincas/React_Memory_Game/README.md

 ### Prerequisites

 This application makes use of the Unsplash API.
 In order to fetch images from their database succesfully you need to have an `Api-Key`.
 You can sign-up for a free developers-account at Unsplash.
 After you cloned the repo create a new file `cred.js` and save it inside the Components folder.
-Than paste the following code inside:
+Copy-Paste the following code inside the cred.js file:

 ```
 import Unsplash from 'unsplash-js';